sama1mansn/greenfield-docs/docs/api/storage-provider-rest/update_key.md

 var expiry_time = "2023-04-28T16:25:24Z"
 var sp_addr1 = "0x70d1983A9A76C8d5d80c4cC13A801dc570890819"   // SP operator address
 var sp_name1 = "SP_001" // SP name, can be found in https://greenfieldscan.com
-var sp_nonce_value1 = "1" // can be retrieved by invoking SP get_nonce API

 var sp_addr2 = "0x20Bb76D063a6d2B18B6DaBb2aC985234a4B9eDe0"   // SP operator address
 var sp_name2 = "SP_002" // SP name, can be found in https://greenfieldscan.com
-var sp_nonce_value2 = "4" // can be retrieved by invoking SP get_nonce API

 var unSignedMsgTemplate =
 `${app_domain} wants you to sign in with your BNB Greenfield account: